adeiarias/AS_PROYECTO/README.md

 ## DOCKER
 Move into the Docker directory
 ### Prerequisites
-Install docker and docker-compose packages
+Install both docker and docker-compose packages

 ### Deply the app
 * Detached mode: Run containers in the background